Apply for Research

 Scottish Graduate School of Arts and Humanities (SGSAH) AHRC Doctoral Training Partnership

 Outstanding applicants applying for PhD study at the Royal Conservatoire of Scotland may be eligible to be nominated for Arts & Humanities Research Council (AHRC) funding through the Scottish Graduate School of Arts and Humanities (SGSAH) Doctoral Training Partnership (DTP).
-Applicants interested in pursuing this opportunity must ensure that their application for PhD study at the RCS is received by 15th November 2019.
-Following an internal review process, interviews for shortlisted candidates for the competition will take place in December 2019 or early in January 2020.
-Applicants should send a completed research proposal (template below) to firstname.lastname@example.org and apply for the programme of study through UCAS.
+Applicants interested in pursuing this opportunity must ensure that their application for PhD study at the RCS is received by 10 November 2023.
+Following an internal review process, interviews for shortlisted candidates for the competition will take place in December 2023 or early in January 2024.

 All potential applicants are advised to discuss their proposals informally with RKE staff and potential supervisors well in advance of applying.
 In the first instance, please get in touch with Research Lecturer and Doctoral Degrees Coordinator, Dr Bethany Whiteside.

 Interviews (and auditions where appropriate) will be held throughout the year and applicants who meet the entry requirements and whose research proposal is in accord with RCS research areas will normally be interviewed.
-The interview panel will be chaired by the Head of Research and online interviews may be held if you cannot make it to Glasgow to interview in person.
+The interview panel will be chaired by the Head of Research.
+Interviews and auditions (the latter, where relevant) may take place online or in-person for entry in September 2024.